 Featured artist Joy Day appeared on Colour In Your Life Season Eleven (11).
 Read a little bit about the artist here and support our site by joining and watching the episode below.

 When Joy was at high school she was told she could draw and found herself in an art class.
-Joy was in seventh heaven with the lady teacher, she had a mass of red hair and was quite young but her approach to art was brilliant.
-At this stage Joy was no good at lettering but her wonderful teacher helped her tidy up her work and find direction without changing her style.
+Joy was in seventh heaven with the lady teacher; she had a mass of red hair and was quite young, but her approach to art was brilliant.
+At this stage, Joy was no good at lettering but her wonderful teacher helped her tidy up her work and find direction without changing her style.

-While living at her grandmothers Joy came across a doilie holder that was created in poker work.
-The colours and the method fascinated her and she first tried her own version working with a hot wire heated over the stove but it lost heat quickly.
-Joy then investigate alternatives and moved on to a soldering iron.
+While living at her grandmother’s, Joy came across a doily holder that was created in poker work.
+The colours and the method fascinated her, and she first tried her own version working with a hot wire heated over the stove, but it lost heat quickly.
+Joy then investigated alternatives and moved on to a soldering iron.
 This too proved hard to use.
-It was then she came across a more expensive machine, the heat regulated nichrome wire poker work machine.
+It was then she came across a more expensive machine, the heat-regulated nichrome wire poker work machine.
 She had finally found her tool and has used it now for over 40 years.
-Joy Day says they do last as she is only on her second one.
-Nibs however she goes through many but the machine she says is magic.
+Joy says they do last as she is only on her second one; nibs, however, she goes through many, but the machine she says is magic.

-When Joy married a farmer they traveled to a lot of wood shows Australia wide.
+When Joy married a farmer they travelled to a lot of wood shows Australia wide.
 Wood burning is accepted into wood show exhibitions.
-The detail of the wood is special to Joy, she feels that you are working with a piece of timber that is going to age and colour differently and the grain is going to change your colour or depth of work.
+The detail of the wood is special to Joy; she feels that you are working with a piece of timber that is going to age and colour differently, and the grain is going to change your colour or depth of work.

-Joy Day has won many prizes in local shows and also teaches folk art & poker work.
-In 2000 Joy won the Art purchase award at the Adelaide Royal Show with a piece consisting of picture of lilies from Lilly farm just out of Tanunda.
+Joy has won many prizes in local shows and also teaches folk art & poker work.
+In 2000 Joy won the Art Purchase Award at the Adelaide Royal Show with a piece consisting of a picture of lilies from Lilly farm, just out of Tanunda.
 Joy also exhibits paintings through the Victor Harbour Rotary Art Show and has exhibited at the Gomersal Wines during the Barossa vintage festival.

-You can contact Joy Day via her website at http://joyday.com.au/
+You can contact Joy via her website at http://joyday.com.au/

 Original Air Date: 15th January 2016